IntoTheVoid07/nd013-c3-localization/README.md

 I'm sure there's a way to build and run locally if you have a Ubuntu Xenial VM.
 However, getting everything setup for the Udacity projects has been a moot point and a lot of the libraries, etc. seem outdated.
 So, I opted to just use the provided workspace environment.

 NOTE: In this repo, the c3-project.tar.gz contains the entire project workspace contents.
 For sake of convenience, I also put a few of the files contained it, at the root level.
 However, the only file I changed from the provided start code is c3-main.cpp.
+The file at the root directory should be copied in with the tarball as I made additional changes after making the tarball.

 TIP: I had trouble building the source without enabling the GPU capability.
 So, make sure the GPU is enabled.